devnaelson/docker-devna/README.md

 - docker tag getting-started YOUR-USER-NAME/getting-started

 # Images

+- none image list meaning that anythings happen on proccess of instalation

 can do this by consolidating multiple commands into a single RUN line and using your shell’s mechanisms to combine them together.
 Consider the following two fragments.
 The first creates two layers in the image, while the second only creates one.

 - this execute ngnix